 Cottage food and producing items in your home kitchen only applies to food products, not food service.
 You can sell someone a whole bundt cake, but you can’t slice it on site and serve it on a plate for sale.
 That would be food service and would require various other licensing including a commercial kitchen.
 Larger items like a bundt cake can be sliced in your home kitchen and packaged individually to sell, but cannot be sold with a fork/plate (i.e., food service).

-If you are interested in producing something other than a not-potentially hazardous baked goods, see this resource page from UW Extension with commercial resources.
+If you are interested in producing something other than not-potentially hazardous products,, see this resource page from UW Extension with commercial resources.

 Where Can We Sell Our Products?